 - Student Outcome Data Analysis: Reach Higher High schools will utilize publicly available data sources to collect, disaggregate, and analyze data on key college and career readiness student outcome metrics.

 - Sustainability Planning: Reach Higher High School Renewal grantees will develop a sustainability plan to ensure programmatic and financial support beyond the MCAN granting period and begin to formalize and systematize the Reach Higher work within the building.

-Grants of $5,000 will be awarded to approximately 20 high schools.
+Grants of $5,000 will be awarded to up to 20 high schools.
 The total amount of funding provided will be subject to the availability of funds.
 The grant period is generally less than one year, with a start date in February and an end date in December.